 Get advice from a mortgage professional and see if a reduction in your monthly payment is possible — it could be the deciding factor for you.

 4. Are you ready for a cash-out refinance now?

 While you shouldn’t rush a major financial decision like a mortgage refinance, you should keep in mind that interest rates are at current all-time lows.
-According to Ellie Mae’s September Origination Report, the average 30-year loan interest rate increased to 4.07% in December from 4.04% in November.
+According to Ellie Mae’s December Origination Report, the average 30-year loan interest rate increased to 4.07% in December from 4.04% in November.
 But even with this slight increase, rates have hovered at some of the lowest levels in years.

 Even if you purchased your home in the last couple of years, you could still benefit from a refinance — there are 8.2 million homeowners who could benefit from a refinance in the market.
 No one knows when interest rates will head back up, so the longer you wait, the less beneficial a cash-out refinance may be for you.

 5. Is a home equity loan a better idea?

 If your goal is to get access to cash especially for home improvements, you may be better off getting a home equity loan or home equity line of credit.
 These are independent, second loans on top of your current mortgage, but with much lower closing costs than a refinance.